panzerdp/dmitripavlutin.com/content/posts/168-vue-ref-reactive/index.md

 `numberRef.value` is how you access the primitive value from the ref `numberRef`.

-`.value` is a special property available on all the refs specifically to read or update the ref value.
+`.value` is a special property available on all the refs to read or update the ref value.

-In case if the ref contains an object, then `objectRef.value.count` is how you can access a property of that object.
+`objectRef.value.count` is how you can access a property of in the ref data is an object.

-Note that in the template you don't have to use `value` to access a ref value.
+In the template you don't have to use `.value` to access a ref value.
 This is also called ref auto-unwrapping in templates:

 ```vue {6}
 <script setup>